Estimates for short character sums evaluated at homogeneous polynomials: Introduction

 We are interested in multiplicative character sums with polynomial arguments.
 A central motivation here is quite different; these play a role, for example, in counting solutions to Diophantine equations, such as in the works of \cite{Pie06}, \cite{HB08}, \cite{Mun09}, \cite{HBP12}, \cite{Bon21}, and \cite{BP24}.
 Fix integers $n,k\geq 1$, and let $F\in \bZ[X_1,...,X_n]$ be a homogeneous polynomial of degree $k$.
 Define

-where $\Nbf=(N_1,...,N_n)$ and $\Hbf = (H_1...,H_n)$.
-For $F$ satisfying reasonable smoothness conditions, one can show a bound on the order of $\|\Hbf\| p^{-n/2}+p^{n/2}(\log p)^n$ (see e.g. \S 8.1 of \cite{PX20}), where $\|\Hbf\|=H_1\cdots H_n$, by completing the sum and applying results of Weil strength on complete multi-dimensional mixed character sums, provided by e.g. \cite{Kat07}.
-This bound is nontrivial as long as $ p^{1/2}\log p = o(H_i)$ for every $1\leq i \leq n$, analogous to the P\'olya-Vinogradov bound.
-In this paper, we prove nontrivial bounds on short sums of multiplicative characters evaluated at a specific class of forms in arbitrarily many variables and of arbitrary degree.
+where $\Nbf=(N_1,...,N_n)$ and $\Hbf = (H_1,...,H_n)$.
+In general, if $H_i\gg p^{1/2+\varepsilon}$ for all $1\leq i \leq n$, the standard method of completing the sum and applying results of Weil strength on complete, multi-dimensional, mixed character sums, provided by e.g. \cite{Kat07}, is a suitable strategy to produce a nontrivial upper bound.
+In this paper, we focus on the complementary regime of short sums in which $H_i\ll p^{1/2}$, and we prove nontrivial bounds on such sums evaluated at a specific class of forms in arbitrarily many variables and of arbitrary degree.
 Our main result is the following.